bradleyboy/codepen-react/Readme.md

 # Using React at CodePen

-Currently, [CodePen](http://codepen.io) does not support React out of the box.
-Use the shim JS file from this repo to enable React and Babel ES6/7 and JSX transformations to your pens.
+Currently, [CodePen](http://codepen.io) does not support [React](http://facebook.github.io/react/) out of the box.
+Use the shim JS file from this repo to enable React 0.13 with Babel ES6/7 and JSX transformations to your pens.

 ## Setup